Hydrosphere: Water cycle

 Marq de Villiers has described the hydrosphere as a closed system in which water exists.
 The hydrosphere is intricate, complex, interdependent, all-pervading, stable, and "seems purpose-built for regulating life."
 De Villiers claimed that, "On earth, the total amount of water has almost certainly not changed since geological times: what we had then we still have.
 Water can be polluted, abused, and misused but it is neither created nor destroyed, it only migrates.
 There is no evidence that water vapor escapes into space."Every year the turnover of water on Earth involves 577,000 km3 of water.
 This is water that evaporates from the oceanic surface (502,800 km3) and from land (74,200 km3).
 The same amount of water falls as atmospheric precipitation, 458,000 km3 on the ocean and 119,000 km3 on land.
 The difference between precipitation and evaporation from the land surface (119,000 − 74,200 = 44,800 km3/year) represents the total runoff of the Earth's rivers (42,700 km3/year) and direct groundwater runoff to the ocean (2100 km3/year).
 These are the principal sources of fresh water to support life necessities and man's economic activities.Water is a basic necessity of life.
 Since two thirds of the Earth is covered by water, the Earth is also called the blue planet and the watery planet.
 The hydrosphere plays an important role in the existence of the atmosphere in its present form.
 Oceans are important in this regard.
 When the Earth was formed it had only a very thin atmosphere rich in hydrogen and helium similar to the present atmosphere of Mercury.
 Later the gases hydrogen and helium were expelled from the atmosphere.
 The gases and water vapor released as the Earth cooled became its present atmosphere.
 Other gases and water vapor released by volcanoes also entered the atmosphere.
 As the Earth cooled the water vapor in the atmosphere condensed and fell as rain.
 The atmosphere cooled further as atmospheric carbon dioxide dissolved into the rain water.
 In turn, this further caused water vapor to condense and fall as rain.
 This rain water filled the depressions on the Earth's surface and formed the oceans.
 It is estimated that this occurred about 4000 million years ago.
 The first life forms began in the oceans.
 These organisms did not breathe oxygen.
 Later, when cyanobacteria evolved, the process of conversion of carbon dioxide into food and oxygen began.
 As a result, Earth's atmosphere has a distinctly different composition from that of other planets and allowed for life to evolve on Earth.

 Human activity has had an impact on the water cycle.
 Infrastructure, like dams, have a clear, direct impact on the water cycle by blocking and redirecting water pathways.
-Human caused pollution has change the biogeochemical cycles of some water systems, and climate change has significantly altered weather patterns.
+Human caused pollution has changed the biogeochemical cycles of some water systems, and climate change has significantly altered weather patterns.
 Water withdrawals have exponentially increased because of agriculture, state and domestic use, and infrastructure.